 If you try to sell her to the Curiosity Shop owner — who is, for reference, the guy who sells your items when that blasted vulture steals them — he will absolutely refuse to buy her.

 When Link returns the princess to her father, the scene that follows is both hilarious and awesome.
 The King starts to rejoice, but she immediately attacks him and glares at the guards, who are terrified.
 What tops this moment is the Butler hopping in unison while the Deku Princess is giving a proper punishment on her father.
 Initially, it's easy to miss... until the moment where you can see him still doing it when the Princess asks for the monkey to be freed.

 The manga ending is rather amusing.
 After Fierce Deity Link defeats Majora, the Happy Mask Salesman comes to collect the mask.
-When he looks up, FD Link glares at him, lashes out at him and tells him to scram.
+When he looks up, FD Link glares at him, lashes out at him, and tells him to scram.
 Don't deny it; you wish you could do this to him.
 After all the trouble he caused by having Majora's Mask and forcing you to go on a quest to get it back, someone had to teach him a lesson.